mongodb/terraform-provider-mongodbatlas/website/docs/r/privatelink_endpoint.html.markdown

 * `id` - The Terraform's unique identifier used internally for state management.
 * `private_link_id` - Unique identifier of the AWS PrivateLink connection.
+* `error_message` - Error message pertaining to the AWS PrivateLink connection.
+Returns null if there are no errors.
+AWS:
   * `endpoint_service_name` - Name of the PrivateLink endpoint service in AWS.
 Returns null while the endpoint service is being created.
-* `error_message` - Error message pertaining to the AWS PrivateLink connection.
-Returns null if there are no errors.
   * `interface_endpoints` - Unique identifiers of the interface endpoints in your VPC that you added to the AWS PrivateLink connection.
+AZURE:
   * `private_endpoints` - All private endpoints that you have added to this Azure Private Link Service.
   * `private_link_service_name` - Name of the Azure Private Link Service that Atlas manages.
+GCP:
+  * `endpoint_group_names` - GCP network endpoint groups corresponding to the Private Service Connect endpoint service.
-* `private_link_service_resource_id` - Resource ID of the Azure Private Link Service that Atlas manages.
+  * `region_name` - GCP region for the Private Service Connect endpoint service.
+  * `service_attachment_names` - Unique alphanumeric and special character strings that identify the service attachments associated with the GCP Private Service Connect endpoint service.
+Returns an empty list while Atlas creates the service attachments.
 * `status` - Status of the AWS PrivateLink connection or Status of the Azure Private Link Service.
 Atlas returns one of the following values:
   AWS:
     * `AVAILABLE` 	Atlas is creating the network load balancer and VPC endpoint service.